OpenSuSE Man Pages

 nest".

-ble windows using the '_' command toggle.
-Then ponder this:
+visible/invisible windows using the `_' command toggle.
+Then ponder

 is top fibbing or telling honestly your imposed truth?